Hello, Tropers. Welcome to the page of multiple interruptions for picking up stuff off the — Ooh, a page telling us to describe this trope here!

 Reed: These creatures come from an alternate dimension...
 A Negative Zone, if you will.
 It's actually really amazing that—

 Susan: Reed!
 Big alien monster about to eat us?

 Reed: Oh.
 Sorry.

-Also Lola's new version in the show, to the point she starts rambling in a midle of a short answer about random things and, most of the time, about Bugs.
+- Also Lola's new version in the show, to the point she starts rambling in the middle of a short answer about random things and, most of the time, about Bugs.

 Jake: Take my sandwich, BMO!
 I'm gonna go find Fi—(gasp) A dancing bug!

-Soos and Mabel from Gravity Falls veer into this at times.
+- Soos veers into this at times.
 For example, Soos was distracted by a laser pointer in "Double Dipper".